ShaynaStocktonUST/indicators-documentation/docs/setup-salesforce-indicators/indicator-item.md

 * SLDS Action Icons eg `action:check` do not render in the Indicator Component correctly.
 Action Icons are not designed for usage in Salesforce Avatar which is what the Indicators are based on.

-## Reference

-* See 📘 [Indicator Item Configuration Matrix](item-configuration-matrix) for how each field contributes to the end result.
-This is for advanced troubleshooting.
-Try using an example from a Recipe for simple settings.

 ## Next Steps
 * Add Optional [Extensions](../item-extension)
 * Add the Indicator to a Bundle using [Indicator Bundle Items](../indicator-bundle-item)